ChristianPe/humble-steam-key-redeemer/README.md

 This is great if you want a manual review of what games are in your keys list that you may have missed.
 ### Humble Chooser Mode
 For those subscribed to Humble Choice, this mode will find any Humble Monthly/Choice that has unclaimed choices, and will let you select, reveal, and optionally autoredeem on Steam the keys you select
+There is also a reveal all options for those who want to reveal as many keys as they have choices left, based on the overall steam rating.
 #
 ### Notes